LispEngineer/aiband/README.md

 Bottom left part of screen is game coordinate (0,0) and top right is (16,9).

+## Updating Unity Transform

+You must set the transform.position to a whole new Vec3 `(v3 x y z)` rather than just setting individual fields of the existing one.

 ## Arcadia/Unity

 To see all hookable things in Arcadia/Unity: